BladeZhenLei/Finite-Field-Riemann-Hypothesis/README.md

 always holds $[4]$.
 Here, $A$ is the adjacency matrix and $r$ is the $rank$ of the $fundamental$ $group$ of $X$.
 Extending this notion, one can find that

 $$\zeta_X\left(u\right)=\exp{(\sum_{n=1}^{\infty}{N_mu^{m})}},$$
-where $N_$ is the number of closed paths in $X$ of length $m$ with no backtracking or tails.
+where $N$ is the number of closed paths in $X$ of length $m$ with no backtracking or tails.
 This allows irregular graphs to be considered in the hypothesis.

 As of now, it remains to be a mystery whether this zeta function have a special meaning.